Lucia's Blog: 2020-03-08

 Human doctrine differs from God's will.
 People use human reasoning to justify behavior that God has condemned.
 For example, though society agrees that murder is wrong, they are still in turmoil over other situations.
 Some reason that murder is good if it is the murder of the unborn baby who might be handicapped or born into poverty, conceived out of wedlock, or as the result of rape.
 Others justify killing the elderly or the ill, so they help them kill themselves.
 They reason that they are helping them escape suffering and becoming a burden to others.
 Germany, for instance, justified the Holocaust, claiming that certain groups of people did not deserve to live.
 But God's Word clearly declares that those who commit murder will end up in the lake of fire, not in heaven (Rev. 21:8; 22:15).

-Nowhere in God's Word do we see God making an exception, and justifying the murder of the elderly, the sick, and the unborn!
-Rather, He has commanded us to have mercy and compassion toward them to help them through their hardships.
+Nowhere in God's Word do we see God making an exception and justifying the murder of the elderly, the sick, and the unborn!
+Instead, He has commanded us to have mercy and compassion toward them to help them through their hardships.
 To justify murdering such people is to disobey God's Word, arguing that the end justifies the means.

 Some will agree that it is better to remain a virgin, that is, remain pure and chaste before marriage, but our society seems to be confused and in turmoil about this.
 Many of our young people justify premarital sexual relations and living together without a marriage license as long as they love each other.
-It is good and just in their eyes because they get to know each other better to find out whether or not they are “compatible.”
+It is good and just in their eyes because they get to know each other better to determine whether they are “compatible.”
 This ungodly mindset is outrageous!!

 Thus, any other relationship outside of marriage is fornication or adultery.
 Anyone who is a fornicator or a homosexual can never enter the gates of heaven or the kingdom of God!
 Others have the nerve to claim that a married couple can get a divorce if they're unhappy in their marriage.
 Some churches have even justified some members arguing that God has called us to peace, so they encourage divorce or separation.
 Others justify remaining in marriages that are not authorized by God, claiming that it would cause severe hardship.
 But Matthew 19:9 declares that the only authorized Scriptural ground for divorce is if one of the spouses commits fornication.
 So anyone who divorces for any other reason but the one that God has authorized cannot remarry unless one of the spouses has died or fornicated.
 If they remarry, they will be committing adultery, and God will judge them!

-There are many other Bible principles and guidelines for examining moral issues that determine what conduct or behavior is moral or immoral, right or wrong.
+Many other Bible principles and guidelines for examining moral issues determine what conduct or behavior is moral or immoral, right or wrong.
 The Word of God is the only absolute standard of authority that reveals God's will about right from wrong.

 The ethics of right and wrong are fundamental to the Truth.
-But we have a choice to obey the ethics or not.
+But we have a choice to obey them or not.
 Some Christians struggle with the question of right and wrong.
-As a consequence of this, we have a people who call evil good and good evil, Isaiah 5:20.
-Man, from the very beginning, has struggled with the question of what is right and what is wrong.
-We have many examples in the Bible, as in the case of Judges 17:6.
+As a consequence, we have people who call evil good and good evil (Isaiah 5:20).
+From the very beginning, man has struggled with the question of what is right and what is wrong.
+We have many examples in the Bible, as in Judges 17:6.

 "In those days there was no king in Israel; every man did what was right in his own eyes."